AlexEidt/uwtools/README.md

 * *campuses*: `list`, default `['Seattle', 'Bothell', 'Tacoma']`
 > The list of campuses to get time schedules from.
 * *year*: `int`, default `None`
 > The year to get Time Schedules from.
 If a year is given with no quarter, then every quarter from the academic year *beginning* with the given `year` arg will be returned.
-Example: `year = 2017 -> AUT2017, WIN2018, SPR2018, SUM2018`.
+Example: `year=2017 -> AUT2017, WIN2018, SPR2018, SUM2018`.
 Years 2003 - Present are supported.
-If the year is not in this range, an `AssertionError` is raised.
+If the year before 2003, an `AssertionError` is raised.
 * *quarter* `str`, default `None`
 > The specific quarter from which to get time schedules.
 If a quarter is given with no year, `None` is returned.